 Avoid project risks

-58% of FDA submissions get delayed or fail because of bad technical documentation.
+For example 58% of FDA submissions get delayed or fail because of insufficient technical documentation.

-Know who is working on what.
-Know what changed.
-Know what needs to be changed.
-Know why it was changed.
-Know!
+Know who is working on what, know what has changed, know what needs to be changed and know why it was changed.

 Understand your project